The Real Estate Law Review: Dominican Republic

 Owners and tenants face a standard strict tort liability (custody-based liability) for real estate they own or lease for damage suffered by third parties on their property, if the property has played an active role in causing the damage, or for environmental damages.

-There are different tax treatments with regard to leasing to individuals or to corporate entities: leases to entities are subject to value-added tax and leases by individual landlords are subject to a 10 per cent withholding tax that is credited toward the landlord's annual income tax.
+There are different tax treatments with regard to leasing to individuals or to corporate entities: leases to entities are subject to value-added tax and leases by individual landlords are subject to a 10 per cent withholding tax that is credited towards the landlord's annual income tax.

 Developments in practice